Ali-El-Mikdadi/GeoHub/README.md

 •	Bootstrap v5.3 is required since its used as the CSS Framework.

 # Development Status
+**Version:** 1.0.0

+**Release Date:** November 1,2023

+**Project Activity:** Stable release with no recent updates

+**Bugs and Issues:** No known bugs, extensively tested for stability.

+**Responsive Design:** Fully responsive for seamless user experience on various devices

+**Community Engagement:** Currently limited community engagement and seeking user feedback for future enhancements and addition of new features.

+**Roadmap:** Considering future updates based on user feedback.

+**Documentation:** Documentation is not currently available; contributions in this area would be greatly appreciated.

+This version represents a stable release of “GeoHub”, offering a bug-free and responsive platform for users to easily create quizzes.
+Ongoing maintenance ensures continued stability, and user feedback is welcomed for potential future enhancements.
+Currently, documentation is not available, and contributions in this area would be highly valued.

 # Downloads
 To get started with GeoHub, follow these simple steps: